py-libhdate/py-libhdate/README.md

 # py-libhdate

-Jewish/Hebrew date and Zmanim in native python ported from libhdate, see http://libhdate.sourceforge.net/ for more details (including license)
+Jewish/Hebrew date and Zmanim in native python 2.7

+Originally ported from libhdate, see http://libhdate.sourceforge.net/ for more details (including license)

 ```
 >>> import hdate